 The most memorable book gift I have given lately was to a friend from the US who received the very cultural ‘Allir eru með rass’ or Everyone Has a Butt for her birthday.

-Christmas Eve Traditions In Iceland
+The Infamous Christmas Eve Book Tradition In Iceland

 Like Icelanders, I am a huge fan of giving books as presents, especially to newborns and families.
 When I lived in Indonesia, I would try to read children’s books in Indonesian to better learn the language.

-When Christmas Eve and Day–and gift giving–arrive in Iceland, Þorbjörg discusses how she honors the Jolabokaflod tradition:
+When Christmas Eve and Day–and gift-giving–arrive in Iceland, Þorbjörg discusses how she honors the Jolabokaflod tradition:

 Icelanders open presents on Christmas Eve.
 The 25th and the 26th are public holidays.
 If we’re lucky, there is a weekend somewhere in the mix.
 Most people have 3-7 days of holidays, and students even longer; there is a lot of time available for book reading.